MLS-leading Revolution deals D.C. United a costly loss in a cloudy playoff race

 Ramón Ábila scored in the dying moments for United, which has lost six straight to the Revolution and is winless in the past nine meetings.
 All three defeats this year were by one goal, the past two coming by 3-2 counts.

 “We started well in the second half,” D.C. captain Steven Birnbaum said.
 “They put their chances away, and those three are definitely a handful.
 You give them a half-chance here and there, and they’re going to put them away.
 They punished us.
-We made some silly mistakes in the back and against a team like that, you can’t do that.”
+We made some silly mistakes in the back, and against a team like that, you can’t do that.”

 On the 25th anniversary of United winning the inaugural MLS Cup under Arena’s direction, the Revolution extended its unbeaten streak to eight and continued its push toward a first league championship.